latolukasz/beeorm-doc/docs/guide/local_cache.md

 })
 ```

-As you can see in above example you can also define Time to Live (TTL).
+As you can see in above example, you can also define Time to Live (TTL).
-Our value will be cached for 30 second and after this period it's evicted.
+Our value will be cached for 30 seconds and after this period it's evicted.

 ## Hashes